willroberts/openrvs-beacon/README.md

 # openrvs-beacon

-Library and client for the OpenRVS Beacon Server
+Library and client for the OpenRVS Beacon Server.
+The beacon protocol is a serialized format for transmitting Raven Shield game server data over UDP.

 ## Documentation